axelhahn/ahcrawler/README.md

 ## FEATURES ##

-- multiple website support within a single installation
+- Free software and Open Source.
+- you can install it on your location.
+  - All data stay under your control.
+  - And you have full control about the age of the checked content.
+After fixing errors rerun the indexer and immediately get fresh results.
 - multi language support (backend and frontend)
-- install on your location - all data stay under your control
-- you time the run of the spider: make a check based on a full scan of your website (you don't know when a webbot has seen all of you pages the last time)
 - built in web updater

 ### spider ###
 - respect exclude rules
   - robots.txt
+  - x-robots http header
   - meta robots values noindex, no follow
-  - x-robots http header
   - rel=nofollow in links
 - additional rules for include and exclude rules with regex
 - multiple simultanous requests